RemcoTukker/RemcoTukker.github.io/_mypages/WebRTC Data Channels.md

  * [node-webrtc](https://github.com/js-platform/node-webrtc)
  * [Emergence Vector](https://www.emergencevector.com/blog) A game that is build using WebRTC.
 I think the server is not based on NodeJS though.
  * [WebUDP](https://github.com/seemk/WebUdp) C++ implementation of a WebRTC server for unordered datachannels; maybe this can be used to scale up further.
- * [WebRTC for client-server web games](http://blog.brkho.com/2017/03/15/dive-into-client-server-web-games-webrtc/) In depth article about unordered data channels for games including instructions on C++ for buildign the server.
+ * [WebRTC for client-server web games](http://blog.brkho.com/2017/03/15/dive-into-client-server-web-games-webrtc/) In depth article about unordered data channels for games including instructions on C++ for building the server.
+ * [Mesh Commander](http://www.meshcommander.com/webrtc) Another open source webrtc datachannel server.

 ## Links relating to game networking